Cambridge O-Level Chemistry 5070

 Oxidation

-Makes a carboxylic acid — orange to green colour change
+Makes a carboxylic acid — purple to colourless colour change

 +